BSc(Hons) MB ChB DCP MRCGP MRCPsych

 - Specialty Registrar in Medical Psychotherapy (Oxford Health NHS Foundation Trust)

 I teach on the Oxford Postgraduate Psychiatry Course.
 I am also a Specialty Registrar in Medical Psychotherapy.
 I am interested in the outcomes of psychological interventions for adults with mental health problems.
+I have been involved in the teaching of Oxford medical students, including lecturing and tutoring within the Year 5 psychiatry course.

 Whilst studying pre-clinical medicine at the Bute Medical School in the University of St Andrews, I was awarded the Wolfson Intercalated Award to fund research investigating a cell signalling pathway involved in the stress response, at the late stage of ACTH release from the pituitary, using murine AtT-20 pituitary tumour cell line over-expressing various GTP-binding proteins.